ucsc/ucsc-comm-genesis-child/README.md

-# Genesis Developer's Starter Child Theme
+# UCSC Communications website Genesis child theme

+This is the WordPress theme for the [UC Santa,Cruz Communicatons & Marketing](https://communications.ucsc.edu/), it is a child theme for the [Genesis theme framework](http://my.studiopress.com/themes/genesis/).

-This is a developer-friendly starter child theme for the [Genesis theming framework](http://my.studiopress.com/themes/genesis/) which includes a modular architecture, Sass, gulp, Bourbon, Neat, and Composer.
-It is your starting child theme for all of your projects to save you time and moola.
+This theme features modular architecture and Sass, gulp, Bourbon, Neat, and Composer.

-To see the entire lab series which built this child theme, go to: [Let’s Build a Custom Developer’s Genesis Starter Child Theme](https://www.blackbirdconsult.com/labs-guide/lets-build-custom-developers-genesis-starter-child-theme).

-This child theme is yours.
-It's meant to be extended, customized, and changed to fit your needs.
-Make it your own.
-And then use it on every project.

 ## Features